Amy Harris, Associate Professor

 Early modern Britain, particularly families, women, gender, and poverty

-- FHSS Innovation in Teaching Award, College of Family Home and Social Sciences, 2015
+- FHSS Innovation in Teaching Award from College of Family Home and Social Sciences, 2014

-- Outstanding Teaching Award - Chair selection, History Dept, 2013
+- Outstanding Teaching Award - Chair selection from History Dept, 2013

 - Association of Professional Genealogists